wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 ## <a name="VoiceRecReq">Speech Recognition Request</a>
 ### <a name="Authorize">Authenticate the API call</a>
 Every call to the Speech API requires a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) (JWT) access token.
-The JWT needs to be passed through as part of the Speech request header.
+The JWT  access token needs to be passed through as part of the Speech request header.
 The token has a expiry time of 10 minutes.

-Subscription key is first passed to the token service, for example:
+First, the Subscription key is passed to the token service, for example:
 ```
 POST https://api.cognitive.microsoft.com/sts/v1.0/issueToken
 Content-Length: 0